1969 Alabama Crimson Tide football team: Virginia Tech

 To open the 1968 season, Alabama defeated the Virginia Tech (also then known as VPI) Gobblers 17–13 at Lane Stadium in a back-and-forth game between the teams.
-After VPI took an early 3–0 lead on a 19-yard Jack Simcsak field goal, Alabama responded later in the first with a 40-yard Richard Ciemny field goal that tied the game 3–3.
+After Virginia Tech took an early 3–0 lead on a 19-yard Jack Simcsak field goal, Alabama responded later in the first with a 40-yard Richard Ciemny field goal that tied the game 3–3.
 Alabama then took a 10–3 lead on a one-yard Johnny Musso touchdown run in the second quarter.
 The Hokies were then able to tie the game 10–10 at halftime with a five-yard Al Kincaid touchdown run.

 In the third quarter, George Ranager scored what was the game-winning touchdown on a 10-yard run and a 45-yard Simcsak field goal in the fourth provided for the final margin in the 17–13 Crimson Tide victory.
 The 42,000 in attendance was the largest crowd to date to witness a football game in the commonwealth of Virginia and required the addition of 7,000 temporary seats to accommodate demand.
 The victory improved Alabama's all-time record against Virginia Tech to 5–0.